LeekGames/iceRacerPP/README.md

 What i use:
     phaser.js https://phaser.io/ //html5-Game-Development-Framework

-This is the further development Version of my original iceRacer.
-It contains some enchancements.
+This is the further development Version of the original iceRacer.
+It contains many enchancements.

-The newest development-Version is playable at http://iceracer.amc2000.de/
+The newest development-Version is always playable at http://iceracer.amc2000.de/